llaske/sugarizer-server/README.md

         brew -v

-**Installing Node.js**
-In the terminal type the following command to install Node.
+**Installing Node.js**:In the terminal type the following command to install Node.

         brew install node

-If everything installed successfully then you can type in the following command in the terminal to check the Node and NPM version.
+*If everything installed successfully then you can type in the following command in the terminal to check the Node and NPM version.*

         node -v
         npm -v